flutter/website/src/docs/cookbook/networking/fetch-data.md

   }
 ```

-This Future will be used in the next step.
+This Future is used in the next step.

 ## 5. Display the data

 To display the data on screen, use the
 [`FutureBuilder`][] widget.
 The `FutureBuilder` widget comes with Flutter and
-makes it easy to work with async data sources.
+makes it easy to work with asynchronous data sources.

 You must provide two parameters:

   1. The `Future` you want to work with.
      In this case, the future returned from
      the `fetchAlbum()` function.
-  2. A `builder` function that tells Flutter what to render, depending on the
+  2. A `builder` function that tells Flutter
+     what to render, depending on the
      state of the `Future`: loading, success, or error.

-Note that `snapshot.hasData` will only return `true` when the snapshot contains
+Note that `snapshot.hasData` only returns `true`
-a non-null data value.
+when the snapshot contains a non-null data value.
 This is why the `fetchAlbum` function should throw an exception
-even in the case of a 404 Not Found server response.
+even in the case of a "404 Not Found" server response.
 If `fetchAlbum` returns `null`
-then the spinner will show indefinitely.
+then the spinner displays indefinitely.

 <!-- skip -->
 ```dart